 Are there different types of break?

-Acute metatarsal fractures may be open or closed, and displaced or nor displaced:
+An acute metatarsal fracture may be open or closed, and displaced or not displaced:

 - Open or closed: an open fracture is one where the skin is broken over the fracture so that there is a route of possible infection from the outside into the broken bones.
 This is a more serious type of fracture, with more damage to the soft tissues around it making treatment and healing more complicated.
 Specialist assessment is needed.